Xputer

 The Xputer is a design for a reconfigurable computer, proposed by computer scientist Reiner Hartenstein.
 Hartenstein uses various terms to describe the various innovations in the design, including config-ware, flow-ware, morph-ware, and "anti-machine".

 The Xputer represents a move away from the traditional Von Neumann computer architecture, to a coarse-grained "soft Arithmetic logic unit (ALU)" architecture.
 Parallelism is achieved by configurable elements known as reconfigurable datapath arrays (rDPA), organized in a two-dimensional array of ALU's similar to the KressArray.

 Architecture

-The Xputer architecture is data-stream-based, and is the counterpart of the instruction-based von Neumann computer architecture.
+The Xputer architecture is data-stream-based and is the counterpart of the instruction-based von Neumann computer architecture.

 The Xputer architecture was one of the first coarse-grained reconfigurable architectures, and consists of a reconfigurable datapath array (rDPA) organized as a two-dimensional array of ALUs (rDPU).
 The bus-width between ALU's were 32-bit in the first version of the Xputer.

 The ALUs (also known as rDPUs) are used for computing a single mathematical operation, such as addition, subtraction or multiplication, and can also be used purely for routing.

-ALUs are mesh-connected via three types of connections, and data-flow along these connections are managed by an address generation unit.
+ALUs are mesh-connected via three types of connections, and dataflow along these connections are managed by an address generation unit.